ordinaryseeker/open-religion/_pages/the-ten-recommendments.md

  	<li>Is this the result of multiple large controlled and replicated studies? -&gt; <strong>Strong Trust</strong></li>
 </ol>
 </li>
- 	<li>When arguing with a person you do not agree with, follow these rules
+ 	<li>When discussing any idea with a person you do not agree with, follow these rules
 <ol>
- 	<li>Treat them with respect and know your own fallibility.
-No Insults.</li>
- 	<li>Give clear reasons and counter-reasons</li>
+ 	<li>First.
+Try to summarize their position in a way that they agree with it.</li>
  	<li>Do not hesitate to say "I don't know".</li>
 </ol>
 </li>